Disentangled Sequence to Sequence Learning for Compositional Generalization

 \section{Related Work}

 The realization that neural sequence models struggle in settings requiring compositional generalization has led to numerous research efforts aiming to understand why this happens and how to prevent it.
-One line of research tries to improve compositional generalization by adopting a more conventional grammar-based approach \cite{herzig2020spanbased}, incorporating a lexicon or lexicon-style alignments into sequence models \cite{Akyurek:ea:2020,zheng2020compositional}, and augmenting the standard training objective with attention supervision losses \cite{Oren:ea:2020,yin-etal-2021-compositional}.
-Other work resorts to data augmentation strategies as a way of injecting a compositional inductive bias into neural models \cite{jia-liang-2016-data, Akyurek:ea:2020, andreas-2020-good} and meta-learning to directly optimize for out-of-distribution generalization \cite{DBLP:journals/corr/abs-2106-04252}.
+One line of research tries to improve compositional generalization by adopting a more conventional grammar-based approach \cite{herzig2020spanbased}, incorporating a lexicon or lexicon-style alignments into sequence models \cite{akyurek-andreas-2021-lexicon,zheng2020compositional}, and augmenting the standard training objective with attention supervision losses \cite{Oren:ea:2020,yin-etal-2021-compositional}.
+Other work resorts to data augmentation strategies as a way of injecting a compositional inductive bias into neural models \cite{jia-liang-2016-data, Akyurek:ea:2020, andreas-2020-good} and meta-learning to directly optimize for out-of-distribution generalization \cite{conklin-etal-2021-meta}.
 There are also several approaches which explore the benefits of large-scale pre-trained language models \cite{Oren:ea:2020,furrer2020compositional}.

-In this work we also aim to advance our understanding of why neural sequence models fail to generalize compositionally (at least in some cases) and identify the learning of representations which are not disentangled as one of the reasons.
-Broadly speaking, a disentangled representation is one where single neural units are sensitive to changes in single factors of variations, while being relatively invariant to changes in other factors \cite{bengio2014representation}.
-For example, a model trained on a dataset of 3D objects might learn factors such as object identity, position, scale, lighting, or colour.
-In the context of semantics, these factors could be lexical meaning and syntactic relations between words and a disentangled representation of language should separate these.
+In this work we identify the learning of representations which are not disentangled as one of the reasons why neural sequence models fail to generalize compositionally.
+Disentanglement, i.e., the ability to uncover explanatory factors from data, is often cited as a key property of good representations \cite{bengio2013representation}.
+For example, a model trained on 3D objects might learn factors such as object identity, position, scale, lighting, or colour.
+Several types of variational autoencoders \cite{Kingma2014AutoEncodingVB} have been proposed for the unsupervised learning of disentangled representations in images \cite{Higgins2017betaVAELB,pmlr-v80-kim18b,NEURIPS2018_1ee3dfcd}.
+However, some of the underlying assumptions of these models have come under scrutiny recently \cite{pmlr-v97-locatello19a}.